Demographics of New Brunswick: Ethnic origin

-Percentages add to more than 100% because of dual responses e.g. "Danish-Canadian" generates an entry in both the category "Danish" and the category "Canadian".
-Groups with more than 3,000 responses are included.
+The information in the following table contains data from the 2021 Candidan census conducted by Statistics Canada.

 Of the 233,000 New Brunswickers whose mother tongue is French, the great majority are Acadians.
 Most have indicated their ethnic origin as French and not as Acadian, so that the number of Acadians shown is much smaller.

-Visible minorities and Aboriginals
+Visible minorities and Indigenous peoples

 Languages

-Compared to other provinces, New Brunswick has a relatively even split of French and English population.
+Compared to other provinces, New Brunswick has a relatively even split of English and French-speakers.